atorstling/where-rust-shines/tasks/mutex/README.md

 This exercise is a follow-up to the atomics one.
 This time we look into how you can protect larger data structures.

+We do this with a program which mutates a list of users from several threads.
+Several threads are adding users, and one thread is waiting for a user with a certain last name to be added.
+Once this happens, the waiting thread prints that it found the user and exits.
+If so, all tasks with exit successfully and the program should quit printing
+"OK".

 ## Part 1 - Analyze the Java Program

 Run the Java program a few times.
-Sometimes it fails with a stacktrace.
+It should fail sporadically with a stacktrace.
 Why?

 ## Part 2 - Fix the same mistake in Rust

 You have a skeleton of the same solution in Rust.
-Uncomment the incrementing logic and see what happens.
+The commented code is a naive attempt to code this program in Rust.
+Does it compile?
 Can you fix the problem?
+Is it easy to make the same mistake when coding in Rust?

 ### Things to Know